adarshmani30-cloud/on_chain_data/README.md

 ## 🎯 Overview

-**Somnia Streams Data Hub** is an enterprise-grade backend service that bridges Web2 applications with the Somnia blockchain network.
+*On Chain Data** is an enterprise-grade backend service that bridges Web2 applications with the Somnia blockchain network.
 It provides a robust RESTful API for publishing and retrieving player performance data with cryptographic integrity and decentralized storage.

 ### Use Cases